How it works

-If you’re at risk of domestic violence, you don’t have to wait until you receive your certificate before moving out.
+If you are at risk of domestic violence, you do not have to wait until you receive your certificate before moving out.
 Call 911 if you're in immediate danger.
 Call 310-1818 for information on supports available to you.

 How termination affects co-tenants

 When a lease ends due to a certificate being issued, the tenancy agreement of everyone living with the victim will be terminated too.
 The victim is not responsible for telling other tenants that the tenancy is ending, but can if they feel comfortable doing so.
 Otherwise, the landlord will be required to notify these tenants of the termination.

 The other tenants should consult the landlord if they wish to stay at the premises.
 The landlord may start a new lease with them, but doesn’t have to.

 - they are named on a rental agreement with a landlord

 - their safety, or the safety of a dependent child or dependent adult in the home, is at risk if the tenancy continues

 You will NOT receive a reply on your feedback.
 Do NOT include personal information.
 To get answers to questions, use Alberta Connects.